Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

-The survey is unique in its scope as it provides unprecedented insights in the perception and preferences of some of the best and brightest young Africans about their labour market prospects.
-It collects novel information on young Ivorians' perception about job characteristics in the public and private sector.
-The perceptions garnered consist of beliefs about offer arrival rates, wage distribution, job destruction rate, and the likelihood of moving up in the hierarchy or obtaining a wage rise.
+The survey is unique in its scope, as it provides unprecedented insight into the perception and preferences of some of the best and brightest young Africans about their prospects in the labour market.
+It collects novel information on young Ivorians' perception about job characteristics in the public and private sectors.
+The perceptions garnered consist of beliefs about offer arrival rates, wage distributions, job destruction rates, and the likelihood of moving up in the hierarchy or obtaining a wage rise.
 The results of this exercise are detailed in Appendix \ref{app:perception}.
 The general insight is that public and private sector jobs are perceived very differently in the population.
-On the one hand, the private sector appears as a dynamic sector with more abundant, better paid jobs, and more opportunity for progression.
-However, these benefits are tied with stressful work conditions.
-On the other hand, the public sector appears as a secure, stable alternative, even if less well paid.
+The \textit{private} sector appears as a dynamic sector with more abundant, better paid jobs and more opportunities for progression.
+For example, the perceived (monthly) wage in the private sector is, on average, about 600,000 CFA Francs compared to 525,000 in the public sector.
+The perceived chances of obtaining a 20 percent wage rise within two years and of a job promotion are, respectively, 0.55 and 0.41 in the private sector and 0.42 and 0.35 in the public sector.
+However, these benefits are tied to stressful work conditions.
+In contrast, the \textit{public} sector appears to be a secure and stable alternative, even if it is less well paid.
+The perceived chance of being laid off after two years is, on average, 0.20 in the private sector and 0.08 in the public sector.
 It is important to note that beyond these general trends, there is heterogeneity in individual perceptions.
-This partly explains the heterogeneity in preferences which we turn to in the next section.
+This partly explains the heterogeneity in preferences, which we discuss in the next section.